apache/tvm-rfcs/rfcs/0067-quarterly-releases.md

 * Two weeks prior to release
     * Cherry picks become limited to critical changes only
     * The release manager begins building binaries and testing them against TVM's test suite
-    * The release manager sends the release notes and plan to the PMC for approval (feedback thread will be open for one week)
+    * The release manager sends the release notes and plan to a vote thread for approval (feedback thread will be open for one week)
     * The release manager performs another license audit of all project dependencies to ensure they are compatible with Apache

 * One week prior to release
-    * The release manager sends the release and binaries to the PMC for an approval vote (thread open for one week).
+    * The release manager sends the release and binaries to a vote thread for approval (thread open for one week).
 If rejected the building and test process must be started anew and repeated until the PMC approves.

 * Day of the release
     * The release manager publishes the relevant binaries